teesloane/Auth-Boss/README.md

 ## [HTTPS](https://en.wikipedia.org/wiki/HTTPS)

 HTTPS is HTTP with more security.
 It goes hand in hand with `SSL / TLS`.
-Originally made popular for payment transaction over the internet, it has become much more common lately.
+Originally made popular for payment transactions over the internet, it has become much more common lately.
 You may recognize https as "that green text that shows up to the left of my url in the browser"; often accompanied by an icon of a lock or something of the sort.

 HTTPS is HTTP wrapped in TLS (or, in the olden days, SSL) to protect traffic between browsers and servers.